Aims

 Powerful knowledge – We draw on the most important, advanced and influential knowledge in each subject discipline, resulting in a curriculum which holds its own alongside the best schools in the country, and prepares for entrance to the best universities.

-Learning for mastery – Pupils will improve with each and every lesson, irrespective of their starting point, learning the value of practice, hard work and resilience in achieving success, so that they can apply this approach to anything in life.
+Learning for mastery – Students will improve with each and every lesson, irrespective of their starting point, learning the value of practice, hard work and resilience in achieving success, so that they can apply this approach to anything in life.

 Disciplinary literacy – The ability to read, write, listen and speak with precision and confidence is crucial for deepening mastery of content.
-Disciplinary literacy sits at the heart of our curriculum, encouraging our pupils to communicate with excellence.
+Disciplinary literacy sits at the heart of our curriculum, encouraging our students to communicate with excellence.

-Depth and breadth – We support our pupils to incrementally build deep expertise in identified core knowledge, skills and concepts, which in turn enables them to thrive across the full set of curriculum topics.
+Depth and breadth – We support our students to incrementally build deep expertise in identified core knowledge, skills and concepts, which in turn enables them to thrive across the full set of curriculum topics.

-Rigour – Our curriculum is ambitious, challenging, and designed to push each pupil to their capacity.
+Rigour – Our curriculum is ambitious, challenging, and designed to push each student to their capacity.
 We hold the highest expectations of all our learners and encourage them to relentlessly quest for more in their learning and achievement.

 Homework